Scalability and performance targets for standard storage accounts

 When your application reaches the limit of what a partition can handle for your workload, Azure Storage begins to return error code 503 (Server Busy) or error code 500 (Operation Timeout) responses.
 If 503 errors are occurring, consider modifying your application to use an exponential backoff policy for retries.
 The exponential backoff allows the load on the partition to decrease, and to ease out spikes in traffic to that partition.

 Scale targets for standard storage accounts

-The following table describes default limits for Azure general-purpose v1, v2, and Blob storage accounts.
-The ingress limit refers to all data from requests that are sent to a storage account.
-The egress limit refers to all data from responses that are received from a storage account.
+The following table describes default limits for Azure general-purpose v1, v2, Blob storage, and block blob storage accounts.
+The ingress limit refers to all data that is sent to a storage account.
+The egress limit refers to all data that is received from a storage account.

 |Maximum number of blob containers, blobs, file shares, tables, queues, entities, or messages per storage account||No limit|

 |Maximum request rate1 per storage account||20,000 requests per second|

 |Maximum ingress1 per storage account (US, Europe regions)||10 Gbps|

 |Maximum ingress1 per storage account (regions other than US and Europe)||5 Gbps if RA-GRS/GRS is enabled, 10 Gbps for LRS/ZRS2|